-WARRANTY PERIOD THROUGH OUR AUTHORIZED SERVICERS, WE WILL: THE CONSUMER WILL BE RESPONSIBLE FOR: FULL ONE-YEAR WARRANTY One year from original purchase date.
+Warranty Period THROUGHOUR AUTHORIZED SERVICERS, WEWILL: THE CONSUMER WILL BE RESPONSIBLE FOR: FULLONE-YEAR WARRANTY One year from original purchase date.
 Pay all costs for repairing or replacing any parts of this appliance which prove to be defective in materials or workmanship.
 Costs of service calls that are listed under NORMAL RESPONSIBILITIES OF THE CONSUMER.
 EXTENDED LIMITED 2ND YEAR WARRANTY Two years from original purchase date.
 Replace any parts in the Water Distribution System which fail because of a manufacturing defect.
 This includes the motor, pump, lower wash arm and soft or hard food disposer on all models, plus the wash tower, upper spray arms with associated supply tube, and filter assembly on models including these features.
 Associated inlet and drain plumbing parts are not covered by this warranty.
 Associated inlet and drain plumbing parts.
 Costs for pickup and delivery of the product required because of service; and all costs for labor and transportation.
-EXTENDED LIMITED 2ND - 5TH YEAR WARRANTY Second through fifth years from original purchase date.
+EXTENDEDLIMITED 2ND-5TH YEAR WARRANTY Second through fifth years from original purchase date.
 (Electronic Controls, Nylon Racks and TufRacks) For models with electronic controls, replace any electronic control that fails due to a manufacturing defect.
 For models with nylon-coated racks or TufRacks, replace any original upper or lower nylon-coated rack or TufRack that peels or rusts due to a manufacturing defect.
 Costs for pickup and delivery of the product required because of service; and all costs for labor and transportation.
 EXTENDED LIMITED 2ND - 10TH YEAR Second through tenth years from original purchase date.
 Provide a replacement tub or door liner if the original tub or door liner fails to contain water because of a manufacturing defect.
 Door seals; any costs for pickup and delivery of the product required because of service; and all costs for labor and transportation.
-LIMITED WARRANTY (Applicable to the State of Alaska) Time periods listed above.
+LIMITEDWARRANTY (Applicable to the State of Alaska) Time periods listed above.
 All of the provisions of the full warranties above and the exclusions listed below apply.
 Costs of the technician's travel to the home and any costs for pick up and delivery of the appliance required because of service.

-In the U.S.A., your appliance is warranted by Electrolux Home Products North America, a division of White Consolidated Industries, Inc. We authorize no person to change or add to any of our obligations under this warranty.
-Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux Home Products North America servicer.
-In Canada, your appliance is warranted by WCI Canada Inc.
+In the U.S.A., your appliance is warranted by Electrolux Home Products, Inc. We authorize no person to change or add to any of our obligations under this warranty.
+Our obligations for service and parts under this warranty must be performed by us or an authorized Electrolux Home Products, Inc. servicer.
+In Canada, your appliance is warranted by Electrolux Canada Corp.